 While this info may seem daunting, there are people and resources to support you.

-For example, the Hashimoto’s 411 Facebook group is comprised of an army of highly motivated, smart, supportive women and men (now 45,000+ strong).
-This community shares ideas of what worked for them and offer support to one another.
-The comfort I received from knowing that there were others going through the same challenges as I, was enormous… and I highly recommend that you join this group.
+For example, you can find a local support group for people with Hashimoto’s, like Hashimoto’s Thyroiditis Support Group or Living with Hashimoto’s Disease.
+The comfort I received from knowing that there were others going through the same challenges as I, was enormous… and I highly recommend that you join such a group.

 I also recommend finding practitioners who are knowledgeable in treating Hashimoto’s from a Root Cause approach.
 To help get you started, here’s a directory of recommended doctors.